nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

    :local:
    :depth: 2

-The IEEE 802.15.4 PHY Test Tool provides a solution for performing Zigbee RF Performance and PHY Certification tests, as well as a general evaluation of the integrated radio with IEEE 802.15.4 standard.
+The IEEE 802.15.4 PHY Test Tool provides a solution for performing 802.15.4 RF Performance and PHY Certification tests, as well as a general evaluation of the integrated radio with IEEE 802.15.4 standard.

 Overview
 ********